interserver/mailbaby-api-samples/openapi-client/cpp-tizen/doc/README.md

-# Documentation for Mail Baby API 1.0.0 Tizen Client SDK
+# Documentation for MailBaby Email Delivery API 1.0.0 Tizen Client SDK

 ## How do I get the doc files?
 First generate source code by running `openapi-generator`